Live arts and craft at a unique arts destination.

 All workshops are 1.5 hours long and all materials are included in the workshop price.

-Chat to a variety of skilled craftspeople about their work and techniques and buy their handmade creations.
+Chat to a variety of skilled craftspeople about their work and techniques.
 Watch and enjoy demonstrations in blacksmithing, pottery, jewellery making, printmaking, woodworking and more.
+Including:

 Follow a self-guided route through the Edwardian house and take in the historic State Rooms, only open to visitors once a year, to discover the secrets of the Edward James Archive and Collection.
 The iconic Lobster Telephone, a collaboration between Salvador Dalí and Edward James will be back on display after travelling to exhibitions across the globe, alongside another Surrealist icon, the famous Mae West Lips Sofa.